Adult Student Eligibility for NA

 NA Student Exemption Adequate Childcare

-Consider the availability of adequate childcare when an NA student is responsible for the care of a child age 6 through 11.
-Adequate childcare allows the NA student to attend class and to meet employment or work-study requirements.
+Consider the availability of adequate childcare when an NA student is responsible for the care of a child aged 6 through 11.
+Adequate childcare allows the NA student to attend class and meet employment or work-study requirements.

 Adequate childcare can be any of the following: